sajjatdev/Read_Mode_Scroll_ListView/README.md

 # Read Mode Scroll ListView
-when read some in listview inside then is shouldn't scrolling
+when read some on listview inside then is shouldn't scrolling

 ``` dart